Manchester City F.C. supporters

 Manchester City supporters invade the pitch following their 2011–12 Premier League title win.

-Since their inception in 1880 by Rev. Arthur Connell and William Beastow as St. Mark's (West Gorton), Manchester City Football Club have developed a loyal, passionate and dedicated following.
+Since their inception in 1880 by Rev. Arthur Connell and William Beastow as St. Mark's (West Gorton), Manchester City Football Club have developed a following.
 Evolving from a cricket team which aimed to unite the community in industrial east Manchester, St. Mark's changed to Ardwick F.C. before settling on Manchester City F.C. on 16 April 1894.

 City supporters have been described as being able to "revel in adversity" – evidenced in average match attendances increasing as the club fell to the second, and then third tier of English football for the only time in the club's history in 1998.
 Since moving to the City of Manchester Stadium in 2003, the club have sold approximately of 46,000 season tickets in every season they have played and average attendances have ranked in the top five of English football since.

 Manchester City supporters are distinguishable by their sky blue, a colour which is only used by a handful of professional football clubs in England.
 The City supporters' song of choice is a rendition "Blue Moon" and are famous for their inflatables, normally yellow bananas, which are still occasionally seen today at various games, often when City are on a cup run.
 The inflatables were initially started as a humorous laugh by numerous City fans after a City player Imre Varadi was nicknamed banana hence the inflatable bananas.
 Other inflatables soon followed aimed at putting goodwill back into football during the dark days of English football hooliganism and stadium riots and the craze soon caught on with other clubs following suit and even dressing up the inflatable bananas.
 The Manchester City fans also till this day perform the Poznan when winning by a comfortable margin in order to taunt opposition.